ranaivomahaleo/roohypy/README.rst

 # Add publications...

-Sample code
+Sample Python code
 :::::::::::
-The code below simulates a GT-Model with the following simulation parameters:
+The Python code below simulates a GT-Model with the following simulation parameters:

 * Number of epochs: 100 iterations